• Japan

 >Looking for a great place to stay in Kyoto?
 We use and trust Booking.com for its great selection and value in Kyoto.

->We regularly purchase the Japan Rail Pass.
-Here’s everything you need to know to decide if it’s worth buying for your trip.
+>In the past we regularly purchased the Japan Rail Pass.
+Here's everything you need to know to decide if it's worth buying for your trip.
 We also use an IC card such as the SUICA card daily on subways, buses and private railways.

 >Free WIFI isn't widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
 We look at the options in our cheat sheet to staying connected in Japan.